mdcourse/mdcourse.github.io/README.md

 The Python code that will be written here will be used to realize some simple scientific projects.

-Although some basic knowledge in coding, thermodynamics, and statistical physics is recommended to fully understand molecular simulations, Learn molecular simulations with Python can be followed even without deep knowledge in those fields.
+Although some basic knowledge in coding, thermodynamics, and statistical physics is recommended to fully understand molecular simulations, Learning molecular simulations with Python can be followed even without deep knowledge in those fields.
 Annexes with key concepts and suggested readings are given when necessary.

 ### What is not in the code (yet)